-The Vimy Foundation, founded in 2005, is a national, bilingual foundation based in Montreal with directors and members across the country.
+The Vimy Foundation, founded in 2006, is a Canadian charity with directors and members across the country.

 The Foundation carries out its mission by:

-- spreading awareness through distributing souvenir items such as Vimy pins and Pilgrimage medals;
+- Spreading awareness through distributing souvenir items such as Vimy pins and Pilgrimage medals; and

-- spreading awareness through promoting greater recognition of April 9th as Vimy Day; and
+- Spreading awareness through promoting greater recognition of April 9th as Vimy Day.

 To date, we have educated hundreds of young Canadians on our First World War history.
 We have also successfully lobbied for:

-- governments across the country to lower their flags on Vimy Day; and
+- Governments across the country to lower their flags on Vimy Day;

 A Brief Overview

 Inspired by the heroic victory of the Canadian Forces at Vimy Ridge, the Vimy Foundation believes that the key to a successful future lies in knowing one’s past, and that the remarkable story of Vimy should be shared with young people from across the country.